thingsboard/thingsboard.github.io/docs/pe/reference/lwm2m-api.md

 nosecurity-credentials:
     0:
         image: /images/lwm2m/images/device-credentials-pe.png
-        title: 'With No-Security mode, Endpoint Client Name is used to identify the device'
+        title: 'With No"-"Security mode, Endpoint Client Name is used to identify the device'

 wakaama-terminal:
     0: